-We are seeking volunteers to serve as judges for the oral rounds at the 2022 Jessup Canadian Qualifying Tournament.
+We are seeking volunteers to serve as judges for the oral rounds at the 2022 Jessup Canadian Qualifying Tournament from 8-12 February, 2022.
+Due to public health restrictions, all rounds will be held remotely via Zoom.
 This is a great opportunity to interact with current law students and colleagues from across Canada.

 In many jurisdictions, serving as a moot court judge counts towards Continuing Legal Education / Continued Professional Development credit.

 - The legal problem

 - A comprehensive Bench Memo that details the problem and provides a general overview of the public international law principles teams are expected to address